PriyanshOrg/DevTweet/CONTRIBUTING.md

 > **Note**:  Capitalization does not matter for the image file, make it all lower-case.

 ### 5. Pull Request
 - You can now commit changes to tha t repository.
-Once you've made the changes you want, [create a pull request](https://github.com/oyepriyansh/DevTweet/pulls) on the main repository. **Make sure to make your PR title start with `feat:`**
+Once you've made the changes you want, [create a pull request](https://github.com/oyepriyansh/DevTweet/pulls) on the main repository. **Make sure to make your PR title starts with `feat:`.**
 - Once you have submitted pull request, it will be reviewed and merged as soon as possible